DaVinci1080p/Clue_Event_Logger/README.md

 # Clue Event Logger
-### A fork of RedX1000's Alt1 plugin for logging clue rewards.
+## A fork of RedX1000's Alt1 plugin for logging clue rewards.
 This has been repurposed for Clue Events and sends the logged data of all users to a centralized log.
+## The following is all from RedX1000:

 ### An open-source Alt1 Plugin designed for tracking clue rewards.